MonaxGT/ja3-proxy/README.md

 Golang HTTP proxy for spoofing JA3 fingerprints.
 Chrome and firefox fingerprints are not functional so far.

-\* Most of the code is copied from https://github.com/CUCyber/ja3transport
+\* most of the code is copied from https://github.com/CUCyber/ja3transport

 \* written by a Go noob.